 Related: How to do Dryland Workouts at Home

 Challenge your stability with this plank variation!
 Holding a plank position, extend your right arm and left leg and hold for a few seconds.
 Repeat with the left arm and right leg!
 This exercise helps build mind muscle connection across the entire body and is especially helpful for freestyle and backstroke.

 4. Leg Raises

-Lie on your back and raise your legs up past 90 degrees.
+Lie on your back and raise your legs up to 90 degrees, keeping your low back pressing into the ground.
 This exercise targets the lower core muscles, and can help improve your dolphin kick!